defenseunicorns/uds-runtime/design-docs/0001-cluster-disconnection.md

 - Add a new health check route (/health) to monitor the cluster's connection status.
 - Introduce reconnection handling logic in the backend to manage the lifecycle of Kubernetes clients and caches.
-- Wrap route handlers so they dynamically get the latest cache
+- Wrap route handlers so they dynamically get the latest cache.
+Otherwise, routes will always maintain the cache reference they were initialized with and therefore never return data from the new informers.
 - Add event listeners and dispatchers in UI and make stores from createStore(), in Datatable, reactive

 ## Current Problems and Questions